Federal, FED

 Pennsylvania PA

 Noxious weeds are identified as a plant that is determined to be injurious to public health, crops, livestock, agricultural land or other property and cannot be sold, transported, planted, or otherwise propagated in Pennsylvania.
 Weeds are placed within one of three classes, Class A, B, or C based on spread and eradication potential and includes the the Federal Noxious Weed list by default as Class C weeds.
-Cannabis is in a separate category of controlled species.
-AGRICULTURE CODE (3 PA.C.S.) – CONTROLLED PLANTS AND NOXIOUS WEEDS Act of Oct.
-30, 2017, P.L.
-774, No. 46 https://www.agriculture.pa.gov/Plants_Land_Water/PlantIndustry/NIPPP/Pages/Controlled-Plant-Noxious-Weed.aspx
+Class C is an interesting category as it includes plants “not known to exist in Pennsylvania but pose a potential threat if introduced and those listed on the Federal Noxious Weed List.”

 Vermont VT